SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 ```

 That's raw SQL but Doctrine ORM has its *own* query language called DQL: Doctrine Query
 Language!
-It's like SQL, but instead of querying from tables, withv DQL you think
+It's like SQL, but instead of querying from tables, with DQL you think
 in terms of querying for the entity *objects*.
 Run the same query as above but as DQL:

 ## Writing Manual DQL